Search

 How Geometric Dimensioning and Tolerancing Works

-Engineering drawings show the dimensions for all features of a part.
+Why are geometric tolerances used?
+Engineering drawings show the geometric dimensions for all features of a part.
 By the dimensions, a tolerance value must be specified with the maximum and minimum acceptable limit.
 The difference between the minimum and maximum limit is known as the tolerance.

 GD&T Symbol Examples

 The Y14.5 standard provides a complete set of standards for GD&T in one document.
 On the other hand, ISO standards typically only address one topic at a time.
-There are separate standards that provide the details for each of the major symbols.
-The below chart displays a handful of these symbols and what they mean.
+There are separate standards that provide the details for each of the major GD&T symbols.
+The geometric dimensioning chart below displays a handful of these symbols and what they mean.

 GD&T chart